0x5929/Sec/Misc/README.md

 ### For Linux specific tools, please refer to:

-# Simple Python HTTP Server
+# Simple Python HTTP Server (Runs crossplatform, as long as python2 is available)
 Used for simple file sharing

 **Usage Instructions**